rudraparmar76/Python-Winter-MiniProjects/README.md

 If you have ideas for improvements, bug fixes, or new projects, feel free to contribute!
 Fork the repository, make your changes, and submit a pull request.

 ## License 📝
-This project is licensed under the MIT License, so feel free to use, modify, and distribute the code.
+This project is licensed under the [MIT License](LICENSE) so feel free to use, modify, and distribute the code.